secretstartups/handbook/content/job-families/marketing/social-marketing-manager.md

 Market Justification

-- The Staff Social Media Manager role will provide a high level of expertise in solving complex problems with a strong understanding of integrated marketing campaigns, audience, and paid & organic social marketing strategy.
+- The Staff Social Media Manager role will provide a high level of expertise in solving complex problems with a strong understanding of integrated marketing campaigns, audience, and paid & organic social media strategy.
-- Additionally, this role will be key in bridging existing gaps between organic social marketing efforts and more enterprise integrated digital marketing initiatives, helping to shape GitLab’s new digital marketing experience.
+- Additionally, this role will be key in bridging existing gaps between organic social media efforts and more enterprise integrated digital marketing initiatives, helping to shape GitLab’s new digital marketing experience.
 - Within public enterprise B2B technology organizations, approximately 1-3 team members exist in similar or the same role(s), particularly as a cross-section between social and digital marketing.

 This Staff Social Media Manager role bridges the gap between two functional areas, social media, and digital marketing.
 The “Manager” designation indicates this role's ability to influence decisions across teams for a candidate who can drive innovation and experimentation beyond social media and their title in a specific department and is considered a problem solver.

-Staff Social Media Managers on the Social Marketing team are prolific and creative social media strategists with experience in digital marketing and customer journey marketing.
+Staff Social Media Managers on the Social Media team are prolific and creative social media strategists with experience in digital marketing and customer journey marketing.
 They define GitLab’s social media marketing strategy and create full-funnel campaign strategies that intersect areas of paid media, content, and sales.
-They own the delivery and results of associated Social Marketing deliverables and OKRs and the social media customer journey.
+They own the delivery and results of associated Social Media deliverables and OKRs and the social media customer journey.
 They are focused on improving campaign results, productivity, operational efficiency, brand reputation and influencing customer decision making.
-They collaborate across digital marketing, sales, and content marketing, bridging more traditional organic social marketing efforts with integrated campaigns and digital marketing.
+They collaborate across digital marketing, sales, and content marketing, bridging more traditional organic social media efforts with integrated campaigns and digital marketing.

 #### Job Grade